mariguilardi/python-novice-inflammation/_episodes/06-files.md

 a different situation has been revealed in the third dataset, where the maxima are a bit less regular, but the minima are consistently zero.

-> ## Plotting Differences
+> ## Plotando Diferenças
 >
-> Plot the difference between the average inflammations reported in the first and second datasets
+>  Plote a diferença entre as médias de inflamações relatadas no primeiro e segundo datasets
-> (stored in `inflammation-01.csv` and `inflammation-02.csv`, correspondingly),
+> (armazenados em `inflammation-01.csv` e `inflammation-02.csv`, respectivamente),
-> i.e., the difference between the leftmost plots of the first two figures.
+> i.e., a diferença entre os plots mais à esquerda das duas primeiras figuras.
 >
-> > ## Solution
+> > ## Resposta
 > > ~~~
 > > import glob
 > > import numpy